slyrus/soiree/blog/cl-vcard-overview.md

 But, that leads to the next question of, having parsed the data, what I'm I going to _do_ with the data?
 Or, put another way, how am I going to represent/model the data contained in the VCARD file?
-Just slurping the VCARD bits into a buffer of characters doesn't help my find, for instance, the email address of a particular person.
+Just slurping the VCARD bits into a buffer of characters doesn't help me find, for instance, the email address of a particular person.
 One approach would be to define a data model with CLOS classes and generic functions that operate on those classes to allow for reading/writing/querying the data.
 Another approach would be to use a more generic data structure like lists or, probably better yet, nested hash-tables that would allow traversal of a graph of data objects via key/value relationships.
-The VCARD format itself could be that of as a (somewhat unwieldy) data model.
+The VCARD format itself could be thought of as a (somewhat unwieldy) data model.

 * The VCARD Specification